-20.let him know that he who turns a sinner back from his wandering way will save a soul from death and will cover a multitude of sins.
+20.let him know that he who turns the sinner from his wandering way will save a soul from death and will cover a multitude of sins.

 The word Gehenna is often mistranslated as “hell”, but it refers instead to what John called in Revelation “the Lake of Fire”.
 See What the Bible Really Says about Hell, available for online reading at GoingtoJesus.com.